sharathkumar0510/dodo_web/CONTRIBUTING.md

-# Contributing to DoDoServices
+# Contributing to DoDoWeb

-Thank you for considering contributing to DoDoServices!
+Thank you for considering contributing to DoDoWeb!
 This document outlines the process for contributing to this project.

 ## Code of Conduct